-This time is also a maintenance period in which all changes were monitored closely to ensure they were working to the advantage of the website.
+This time was also a maintenance period in which all changes were monitored closely to ensure they were working to the advantage of the website.
 Reports were generated on a weekly basis to compare the site’s progression through the search engine rankings over previous weeks.
 Relevant changes were made to ensure the success of the campaign.
-Below is a hint of some of the lawyer’s areas rankings, the website is now rankings very well for over 100 keywords
+Below is a hint of some of the lawyers area rankings.
+The website is now ranking very well for over 100 keywords.

 View from the site in 2012.

 Pillar pages or topical hubs, what are they?
 Explained by Andrea Volpini from Worlift

 A technique that later became very popular and we implemented without knowing.
 It’s basically grouping the content based on a topic that is interlinked with all the sub-topics.
 For example: Unfair dismissal is a sub-topic of employment law.